JoinColony/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 ### `getSubmissionUser`

-Get the address that made a particular submission
+Get the address that made a particular submission.

 **Parameters**